|

 Once the cookie batter is made it is formed into a log shape and

-refrigerated until firm.
-Then slice into thin wafers and bake until they
+need them.)
+Then slice the log into thin wafers and bake until they

-are puffed with crackles (ripples).
+are puffed with cracks (ripples).
 The longer you bake these cookies the

 more crisp and crunchy they will be.
 So if you want a softer textured